Density of monochromatic infinite subgraphs II: Trees

 \subsection{Ramsey-cofinite forests}

 In this section we will prove \cref{thm:cofinitetree}.

 We already know from \cref{ex:backward-half-graph,ex:forward-half-graph} that if $T$ is weakly expanding or has a finite dominating set, then $T$ is not Ramsey-lower-dense (and thus $T$ is not Ramsey-confinite).
 So all that remains to prove \cref{thm:cofinitetree}(ii) is to show that every forest in $\CT^{*}$ is not Ramsey-lower-dense.
+Recall that $\CT^*$ is the family of forests $T$ having one vertex $t$ of infinite degree, every other vertex has degree at most $d$ for some $d\in \NN$, $t$ is adjacent to infinitely many leaves and infinitely many non-leaves, and cofinitely many vertices of $T$ have distance at most $2$ to $t$ (in particular, if $T$ is not connected, then $T$ has one infinite component and finitely many finite components).

 \begin{proposition} If $T \in \CT^{*}$, then $T$ is not Ramsey-lower-dense. \end{proposition}

 \begin{proof} Let $T\in \CT^{*}$, let $t$ be the vertex of infinite degree in $T$, and let $d$ be the maximum degree of $T-\{t\}$ as guaranteed by the definition.